esource-consortium/fhir-clinical-research/CR Core Results.md

 #### Example Usage Scenarios:

-The following are example usage scenarios for the CR Core-Observation profile:
+The following are example usage scenarios for the CR Core-Results profile:

 - Query for lab results belonging to all Patients on a clinical trial